commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 this inventory in the input list.

 #### Why is it important to provide extended supply channel references in entries from input lists of sync process?
-In CTP, an [inventory](http://dev.commercetools.com/http-api-projects-inventory.html) allows you to track stock quantity per SKU and optionally per supply channel, what makes that the sync uniquely identifies an inventory entry by its `sku` and supply channel `key`.
+In CTP, an [inventory](http://dev.commercetools.com/http-api-projects-inventory.html) allows you to track stock quantity per SKU and optionally per supply channel, which makes the sync uniquely identify an inventory entry by both its `sku` and supply channel `key`.
 It uses them for matching old and new inventory entries.
 In both the [JVM-SDK](https://github.com/commercetools/commercetools-jvm-sdk)
 [InventoryEntryDraft](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/inventory/InventoryEntryDraft.java)
 and the [InventoryEntry](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/inventory/InventoryEntry.java)
 `sku` is provided directly as a `String`, but they just have a [JVM-SDK](https://github.com/commercetools/commercetools-jvm-sdk) [Reference](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-sdk-base/src/main/java/io/sphere/sdk/models/Reference.java) to the channel, not the `key` of the channel (unless [reference expanded](https://dev.commercetools.com/http-api.html#reference-expansion)).
-Therefore, make sure that you comply to the preconditions of syncing as mentioned in [How to use it?](#how-to-use-it) section.
+Therefore, make sure that you comply to the preconditions of syncing as mentioned in the [How to use it?](#how-to-use-it) section.
 This is important for proper comparision of new and old inventories that reference supply channels.